 Twelve (12) species were determined to have an unlikely potential to occur, all of which are USFS sensitive species.
 The remaining 37 special status species were determined to have no potential to occur.
 There is no designated or proposed critical habitat within the PRA.
-The CNHP species presence database was queried for records for ESA- and state-listed threatened and endangered species, as well as USFS sensitive species within 2 miles of the M-21-I bridge location, and one record was found for the desert massasauga (Sistrurus catenatus edwardsii) (CNHP 2020).
+The CNHP species presence database was queried for records for ESA- and state-listed threatened and endangered species, as well as USFS sensitive species within 2 miles of the M-22-Y bridge location (CNHP 2020).